ItsMick/profilestopkg/README.md

 ## Thanks

-This tool makes use of Greg Neagles FoundationPlist lib.
+Profiletopkg makes use of Greg Neagle's wonderful FoundationPlist lib.
 FoundationsPlist.py is a tool to generate and parse MacOSX .plist files.